The Jaylon Smith Experience: Back on Top, and Bringing the Cowboys with Him

 "It's a respect thing.
 We respect where he came from."

-Corner Jourdan Lewis went to a ton of the same football camps as Smith growing up, a couple hours away, and detected an "I was born to do this" resolve then.
+Corner Jourdan Lewis went to a ton of the same football camps as Smith growing up in nearby Detroit, a couple hours away, and detected an "I was born to do this" resolve then.
 Today, he says, everyone gravitates toward Smith.
 Imitates Smith.
 They want to be the worker he is behind the scenes.

 With flags flying at a ridiculous rate in today's NFL and quarterback play better than ever, it can feel like a defender's back is forever stuck against the wall.